Bioconductor/CSAMA/notes-for-2018.md

 - Reduce Intro to R and Bioc to one lecture (to save time for the above) ?
 - Visualisation lecture on first day ?

-Proteomics
+Proteomics:
-- start-to-end workflow about one specific proteomcis experiment
+- start-to-end workflow about one specific proteomcis experiment: for example spatial proteomics and machine learning.

 Annotation across omics domains
 - example: KEGG for genes and metabolite